-PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE management system for Manitoba First Nation communities. lateral negotiations with the Province of Manitoba and Manitoba Association of Native Fire Fighters (MANFF) for Emergency Management Service Agreements in support of Aboriginal communities in Manitoba, as well as, Public Safety Canada regarding the Disaster Financial Assistance Arrangements (DFAA) program.
-Organization; Manitoba Association of Native Fire Fighters and Public Safety Canada with a goal of establishing an Emergency Management Service Agreement in support of on-reserve First Nations in Manitoba.
-AANDC developed a draft Terms of Reference for an ADM level Steering Committee for Activities Related to on-reserve Emergency Management in Manitoba.
-This was shared with Public Safety Canada and Manitoba.
-The steering committee convened in December 2012 and agreed that addressing outstanding issues related to the 2011 flood in Manitoba will be their first priority and then afterwards focus will return to establishing a service agreement.
-AES: Underway (in progress)
+PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE AES: Underway (in progress).
+6. Once the governance structure and processes have been clarified, EIMD and the AANDC Manitoba Regional Office should engage with partners to develop an effective emergency management system for Manitoba First Nation communities.
+AANDC to develop options to implement an efficient emergency management system for Manitoba First Nations communities.
+AANDC to continue to participate in bilateral negotiations with the Province of Manitoba and Manitoba Association of Native Fire Fighters (MANFF) for Emergency Management Service Agreements in support of Aboriginal communities in Manitoba, as well as, Public Safety Canada regarding the Disaster Financial Assistance Arrangements (DFAA) program.
+Ongoing Update/Rationale: As of 30/09/2012 AANDC continues to participate in discussions with the Province of Manitoba, Emergency Management Organization; Manitoba Association of Native Fire Fighters and Public Safety Canada with a goal of establishing an Emergency Management Service Agreement in support of on-reserve First Nations in Manitoba.
+AANDC has developed a draft Terms of Reference for an ADM level Steering Committee for Activities Related to on-reserve Emergency Management in Manitoba.
+This has been shared with Public Safety Canada and Manitoba.
+AES: Underway (in progress).